Rojina99/BaghChalProject/README.md

 For this we run code main_baghchall_all.py

-# Evaluation Network

-For the evaluation of previously trained network we use evaluate_baghchal.py which saves the result of player currently playing (Tiger or Goat), which player won the game and the algorith with which trained mcts is playing.

-Here, we have three main files CollectObservations.py which collects data for pretraining neural network, main_baghchal_all.py which is the core file of the project that collects data, pretrains model and run self play.

-Then the other file is evlauate_baghchal.py with which we can evaluate the model that has been trained.
-With play_baghchal_game.py we can play trained mcts with untrained minmax, untrained random player and untrained mcts.

-The directory structure after CollectObservations.py will be

-        ---------->BaghChaalProject
-                 ------------>BaghAsMinMax_GoatAsMinMax
-                 ------------>BaghAsMinMax_GoatAsRandom
-                 ------------>GoatAsMinMax_BaghAsRandom

-We also have self curated humanplayerdata.
-The directory structure fo human player data will be
-        ------------>BaghChaalProject
-                -------------->humanplayerdata

 The models that are trained with collected data and self play data are saved in models directory
         ---------->BaghChaalProject
                  ----->models